Nihal-PS7/Data-Analysis-dashboard/README.md

 1) **What are the top 5 best-selling pizzas based on total revenue?**
 2) **What are the bottom 5 least-selling pizzas based on total revenue?**

-These can now be used as individual questions or GitHub issues.